yasuoki/120mmFanFilter/README.md

 - 130mm x 130mm x 10mm Activated Carbon Sponge Filter x1 (Universal)

 option
 - Mini360 DC-DC Converter x1
+Used to adjust fan speed.
+Although it is outside the rating, you can step down the 24v and run the fan at about 16v to increase airflow.
+(Not guaranteed)